agomez99/StationTrakv2/README.md

 # StationTrakv2
-A website that tracks the International Space Station as well as other satellites using N2YO API
+A website that tracks the International Space Station providing information as well as other satellites using N2YO API